After explosive debate, Bulgarian Parliament accepts report calling for going back to square one on jet fighter acquisition

 Bulgaria’s National Assembly approved on October 5 a report by a special parliamentary committee recommending that the country go back to square one in its fighter jet acquisition process, with the committee saying that the process that led to a report ranking the Saab Gripen offer as the best had serious shortcomings.

-The vote, by 127 to 64 with five abstentions, came after an explosive debate that included an MP for Prime Minister Boiko Borissov’s party hint that President Roumen Radev – formerly the commander of the Air Force – had taken a bribe to support Gripen.
+The vote, by 127 to 64 with five abstentions, came after an explosive debate that included an MP for Prime Minister Boiko Borissov’s party hinting that President Roumen Radev – formerly the commander of the Air Force – had taken a bribe to support Gripen.

 Radev was on an official visit to Poland on October 5 and his office told the media that it had been following the debate in the National Assembly.
 However, it was not immediately clear whether Radev’s office would release an official reaction to the allegations.